HCL-TECH-SOFTWARE/digital-experience/docs/extend_dx/development_tools/dxclient/dxclient_artifact_types/livesync.md

     -disablePrompt, --disablePrompt <value>
     ```

-    ```shell title="Use this attribute to specify the WCM Design Library System Name of the WCM Design Library created under DX server:"
+    ```shell title="Use this attribute to specify the system name of the WCM Design Library created under the DX server:"
     -libraryName <value>
     ```

--   **Required options for LiveSync Push WCM Design Library**
+-   **Required attribute for LiveSync Push WCM Design Library**

-    Use this attribute to specify the WCM Design Library folder path that contains all static WebDAV based files to be pushed into DX WCM Design Library, it accepts the folder path of the WebDAV based WCM Design Library folder:
+    Use this attribute to specify the WCM Design Library folder path that contains all static WebDAV-based files to be pushed to the DX WCM Design Library.
+This attribute accepts the folder path of the WebDAV-based WCM Design Library folder:

     ```shell
     -libraryPath <value>